Are you a seeker of traditional little villages and picturesque resorts in Greece? Then, you’ll fall in love with Benitses Corfu!

 Given that Benitses is a fishing village with lots of fishermen, it’s not such a big surprise!

-During the last decade, Sardine Festival is organised every August at Benitses village.
+During the last decade, Sardine Festival is organized every August at Benitses village.
 The residents of the village cook big portions of grilled sardine, while music and dancing last all night long!

 To sum up, Benitses is a wonderful cosmopolitan resort.
 What makes it stand out, though, is that it hasn't lost its traditional character.
 It just needs to be in your bucket list!